SITE-2022-W6/Capstone-Project/planning/project_plan.md

 3. Restaurant: A user who can claim a restaurant and customize their profile

 User Personas
-1. I'm Winson from Queens, a 20 year old male and I own a smartphone.
+1. I'm Winson from New York, a 20 year old male and I own a smartphone.
 I may order food 2-3 times a week depending on convenience(Am I too busy to cook?
 Is my order going to take long?).
 Potential pain points may include having enough time to place an order and finding food fast.
 2. Joseph is a 9 to 5 guy who slaves away at his computer all day.
 While he has money and an hour a day for lunch, he wants to discover new ways to spice up his day.
 Potential pain points include deciding what to eat.

 ## User Stories